BlasBenito/collinear/README.md

 `vi_predictors` containing them all.

 The plot below shows the hierarchical clustering of the correlation matrix between predictors in `vi`.
-Clustering groups are defined at a correlation higher than 0.5.

 ``` r
 df_clusters <- collinear::cor_clusters(